 Scripps Institute Wins $120 Million Grant From NIH

-A major grant from the National Institutes of Health will allow the Scripps Translational Science Institute to play a key role in an unprecedented national study.
+The Scripps Translational Science Institute has been awarded a five-year, $120 million grant from the National Institutes of Health to play a major role in an ambitious national study.

 It's part of President Barack Obama's Precision Medicine Institute.